-8.7 DAC
+8.9 DAC

-The CY8C52 parts contain a DAC.
-The DAC is 8-bit and can be configured for either voltage or current output.
-The DAC supports CapSense, power supply regulation, and waveform generation.
-The DAC has the following features:
+The CY8C53 parts contain two Digital to Analog Convertors (DACs).
+Each DAC is 8-bit and can be configured for either voltage or current output.
+The DACs support CapSense, power supply regulation, and waveform generation.
+Each DAC has the following features.

-- Adjustable voltage or current output in 255 steps - Programmable step size (range selection) - Eight bits of calibration to correct ± 25% of gain error - Source and sink option for current output - 5.5-Msps conversion rate for current output - 1-Msps conversion rate for voltage output - Monotonic in nature - Data and strobe inputs can be provided by the CPU or DMA, or routed directly from the DSI - Dedicated low-resistance output pin for high-current mode
+- Adjustable voltage or current output in 255 steps - Programmable step size (range selection) - Eight bits of calibration to correct ± 25% of gain error - Source and sink option for current output - 5.5 Msps conversion rate for current output - 1 Msps conversion rate for voltage output - Monotonic in nature - Data and strobe inputs can be provided by the CPU or DMA, or routed directly from the DSI - Dedicated low-resistance output pin for high-current mode